webriots/rate/README.md

 3. **Memory Efficiency**: Uses packed representation and custom implementations for efficient storage
 4. **Simplicity**: Provides simple interfaces for common rate limiting patterns
 5. **Flexibility**: Multiple strategies to handle different rate limiting requirements

+## Thread-Safety Guarantees

+The `rate` package is designed for high-concurrency environments with the following guarantees:

+### Atomic Operations

+- All token bucket operations use lock-free atomic operations
+- Token count updates and timestamp operations use atomic Compare-And-Swap (CAS)
+- No mutexes or traditional locks are used, eliminating lock contention
+- Bucket selection uses thread-safe hash calculations to map IDs to buckets

+### Concurrent Access Patterns

+- **Read Operations**: Multiple goroutines can safely check token availability concurrently
+- **Write Operations**: Multiple goroutines can safely take tokens and update rates concurrently
+- **Creation**: Limiter creation is thread-safe and can be performed from any goroutine
+- **Refill**: Token refill happens automatically during token operations without requiring explicit locks

+### Memory Ordering

+- All atomic operations enforce appropriate memory ordering guarantees
+- Reads and writes are properly synchronized across multiple cores/CPUs
+- Operations follow Go's memory model for concurrent access

+### Contention Handling

+- Multiple buckets distribute load to minimize atomic operation contention
+- Rate updates for one ID don't block operations on other IDs
+- The implementation uses a sharded approach where each ID maps to a specific bucket

+### Limitations

+- The library doesn't guarantee perfect fairness across all IDs
+- When multiple IDs hash to the same bucket (collision), they share the same rate limit
+- Very high contention on a single ID might experience CAS retry loops

 ## Contributing